jw3il/jw3il.github.io/content/about.md

 The main purpose of this personal website is to host the animation on the main page.
 It has no particular meaning, I just think it looks pretty.

+You can find its [source code on GitHub](https://github.com/jw3il/jw3il.github.io).

 ## Acknowledgements

 Building this website would not have been possible without the following projects: